 Get a feel for Chinatown on Clark Street between René-Lévesque Boulevard and Viger Street, and at De La Gauchetière Steet—the district’s permanent pedestrian artery—to check out authentic shops, street merchants, and eateries.

 The party frequently spills out onto Prince-Arthur Street, a Montréal favourite with its vast selection of bars, bistros, terraces, and musicians.

-Downtown, the McCord Museum takes over Victoria Street until September 29.
+Downtown, the McCord Museum takes over Victoria Street from June to October.
 Natural trees, a piano, giant swing, football table, picnic area, musical offerings, and a brand new program of entertainment combine to offer passers-by an environment like no other.